rheehot/visidata-book/colorizers.md

 #### `ColorAttr`

-`ColorAttr` is an object used to help with dynamic coloring.
-It contains a color stack with the list of potentially applied colors, with their precedence in mind.
+`ColorAttr` is a named tuple used to help with dynamic coloring, while keeping precedence in mind.
+It contains a color, attributes list, and a precedence.
 It stores the attributes and color separately so that the color can be updated while keeping all of the attributes.
-ColorAttr().attr returns the curses attribute for the highest precedence color combined with all of the stored attributed.
+ColorAttr().attr returns the curses attribute for the color combined with all of the stored attributed.

+- `colors.get_color(coloropt)`
+    - public api
+    - should be used instead of creating a new ColorAttr directly
+    - returns the `ColorAttr` for the `theme()` with the name `coloropt`

+- `update_attr()`
-- update_attr()
+    - internal use only
     - takes an existing ColorAttr and updates it with another one's color, taking precedence into account
     - if the precedence is lower, no change happens to the color
     - attributes always stack

+- `_getColorizers()`
-- getColorizers()
+    - internal use only
     - returns all colorizers in precedence order; highest precedence first

+- `_colorize()`
-- colorize()
+    - internal use only
     - returns a ColorAttr for the given col/row/value
         - the curses attribute will have a list of color option names sorted highest-precedence color first
-    - 'colorize() calls all of them to see if they fire'
+    - `_colorize()` calls all of them to see if they fire'

 #### ColorsSheet